Purpose

 layer between your application and the operating system

-(i.e. your application is a child process of the IDE).
+(i.e. your application is a child process or a fork of the IDE).

 This can mask errors, especially memory access and file structure errors.